The height of watermelons with wall: Proof of Theorem : A central limit law

-as $n\to\infty$, where the constant implied by the $O$-term is independent of $t$. \end{theorem} \begin{proof} The result can be proved in pretty much the same way as Theorem~\ref{thm:sth-moment-asymptotics}.
+The result can be proved in pretty much the same way as Theorem~\ref{thm:sth-moment-asymptotics}.
 Therefore, we only give a rather brief account of the proof, and refer to Lemma~\ref{lem:wm_with_wall_asymptotic_for_sum} for the details.

 Instead of the exact expression~(\ref{eq:exact_M_2n_h}) for $M_{2n,h}^{(p)}$ we consider the more general quantity

 Again, we find the polynomial

 such that